 Academy of Progressive Care Nursing

-- Core classes in progressive care and intermediate-acuity nursing provided with the opportunity of continuing education hours.
+- Core classes in progressive care and intermediate-acuity nursing, with opportunities for continuing education hours

-- Shadowing experiences in the emergency departments, eICU (our virtual intensive care unit), and other areas of interest to the academy nurse are scheduled.
+- Shadowing experienced nurses in the emergency department, eICU (virtual intensive care unit) and other areas of interest

 - Clinical rotations through up to five different progressive care/intermediate care departments at The Moses H. Cone Memorial Hospital

 Each week, you can expect to spend about 24 hours in nursing units and 12 hours participating in academy-specific activities.
 Learn more about nursing academies at Cone Health.

 After the Academy

 After completing the Academy of Progressive Care Nursing, apply to a Cone Health intermediate-acuity department of your choice and proceed through the standard interview process.
 Stay in touch with your peers and continue your learning with monthly workshops and paid time away from the hospital engaging in fun and rejuvenating activities with fellow new grad nurses and a mentor leader.

 For More Information

 To learn more about the Academy of Progressive Care Nursing, contact our talent acquisition specialists via email or at 866-266-3767, or email the academy’s nurse educators, Heather Tripp and Belinda Hammond.